derhansen/derhansen.github.io/_posts/2025-12-30-no-performance-data-from-icinga2-to-influxdb-and-how-to-possibly-fix-it.md

 ![Icinga Example Grafana Graph](/assets/images/2025-12-30/icinga-performance-graph.png)

-I still have no idea why the performance data feature was disabled in the first place and guess it somehow might have been related with a regular Icinga 2 upgrade.
+I still have no idea why the performance data feature was disabled in the first place and guess it somehow might have been related to a regular Icinga 2 upgrade.

 ## Learnings